exercism/java/exercises/concept/international-calling-connoisseur/.docs/instructions.md

 ## 3. Lookup a dialing code's country

-Implement the `getCountry` method that takes a map of dialing codes and a dialing code and returns the country name with the dialing code.
+Implement the `getCountry` method that takes a dialing code and returns the country name with the dialing code.

 ```java
 DialingCodes dialingCodes = new DialingCodes();